juhot/MPE_Util/README.md

 If you would like to change the "MIDI From" on the subtracks, select the new input source on the first input chanells track, the rest will follow.

+## How it works:
+MPE Util works as a Control Surface in Live.
+It is a python script which listens for changes, and extends functionality in some objects in Live set. e.g. if track's name changes to end with a certain phrase, a method extending the track's model is called, or if a track extended to be a MPE Master track is armed, a method arming its MPE sub tracks is called.
+MPE Util saves some parameters of the extended items as a part of the set, and loads the information when the set is loaded.

 ## Development:
 I have a lot of stuff on my TODO list at the moment, but found bugs may be fixed more or less quickly.
 I'm planning to include new features as well, but probably after the release of Live 10.

+##### TODO (things to implement, sooner or later):
+* verifying the support of other than listed MPE coontrollers
+* find out if a MIDI effect plugin could act as the midi receiver on a MPE Master track, instead of the instrument

+##### Unable to implement (lacking API functions or skill):
+* controlling of clips in Arranger
+* perfectly synced operation
+* automatic grouping of tracks
+* adding controls (e.g. buttons and context menu items) to Live's GUI